 - When a file is divided, files with new names will be created automatically in the same folder.
 "A" is added to the end of the name of the file created from the part before the dividing point.
 "B" is added to the end of the name of the file created from the part after the dividing point.

-If the original file name already had 8 characters, - If the original file name already had 8 characters, the last character will be replaced with "A" and "B" in the new file names. - · The original divided file is deleted.
+If the original file name already had 8 characters, the last character will be replaced with "A" and "B" in the new file names. - The original divided file is deleted.